bhalevy/scylla-old/HACKING.md

 $ ./scripts/scylla-jmx
 ```

+### Tools

+1. Build tools used to build and unit-test scylla like `install-dependencies.sh`, `configure.py`, and `test.py` are located at the root of the tree.

+2. Diagnostic and debugging tools like `scyllatop.py` and `scylla-gdb.py` are located under tools/.

+3. Other auxiliary and miscellaneous scripts are located under scripts/.

 ### Branches and tags

 Multiple release branches are maintained on the Git repository at https://github.com/scylladb/scylla.
 Release 1.5, for instance, is tracked on the `branch-1.5` branch.